Webinar | How Will Microbiome Reshape Anti-Aging Skin Care in 2026 Register Here

 In our AV report, we talked about the 30 autonomous vehicle companies researching self-driving technologies.
-And most of these companies are competing for providing a single service, i.e. Driverless taxi service
+And most of these companies are competing to provide a single servicedriverless taxi service.

-Waymo, GM, Aptiv, are some well-known companies that are building their self-driving vehicles for providing driverless taxi service.
+Waymo, GM, and Aptiv are well-known companies building self-driving vehicles for driverless taxi service.
 In fact, Waymo even successfully launched its driverless taxi services in limited areas.

 Uber, being one of the largest ride-hailing companies, has a major stake in the mobility business.
 Given the competition and opportunities at stake, it becomes crucial for Uber to invest in Self-driving vehicles.